Great-Sun-Group/credex-core/projects/workplan/betterizeOTP.md

 ## Next Steps

+### Enhanced Verification Token System
+1. Implement the new verification token system:
+   - The server now generates a verification token when storing an OTP
+   - This token is initially inactive and returned to the client
+   - When the OTP is verified via WhatsApp, the token is activated
+   - The token can then be used for password reset or other sensitive operations
+   - Tokens expire after 5 minutes and are single-use

+2. Client-side changes needed:
+   - Update `AccountRepository` to handle the verification token in responses
+   - Store the verification token when received from `storeOtp` endpoint
+   - Update `WhatsAppOTPVerification` widget to check for active tokens
+   - Pass the verification token to the password reset flow
+   - Update `ChangePasswordBottomSheet` to use the verification token

+3. Security improvements:
+   - The verification token provides an additional layer of security
+   - Only activated tokens (after WhatsApp verification) can be used
+   - Tokens are time-limited and tied to specific operations
+   - This prevents unauthorized password resets even if an attacker has access to the device

 ### Deep Link Integration
 1. Implement deep link handling in the chatbot:
    - Add deep link generation in the chatbot response